 Enterprise data centres are contemplating hybrid computing models, which include public cloud, private cloud, or a mix of both, thereby resulting in additional traffic across the network.
 At the same time, the constant push for mobility is making users change network traffic patterns as they attempt to access corporate content and applications from different mobile devices at any time.
 Despite the fact that different types of service providers are striving to combat diverse primary challenges, all of them converge at the common constraint of network congestion and change in traffic patterns.
 To combat these challenges, operators are in dire need to eliminate redundant links and layers in the network, thereby driving the need for a more scalable and robust network ecosystem for seamless traffic flows.

 The exponential increase in the size and complexity of network infrastructures in the past decade created a need for solutions to simplify and efficiently manage the entire network.
-Load Balancing solutions cater directly to these problems by dividing the entire network infrastructure into layers and assisting in simplifying networks, avoiding bottlenecks, increasing the speed of data delivery across the network, and improving the efficiency of the network.
+Load Balancing software cater directly to these problems by dividing the entire network infrastructure into layers and assisting in simplifying networks, avoiding bottlenecks, increasing the speed of data delivery across the network, and improving the efficiency of the network.
 The size and complexity of network infrastructure are bound to increase with the rise in the number of geographically spread assets, thereby surging the demand for Load Balancing solutions.

 Limited bandwidth providers and the lack of access to high-speed internet